-During the year M R Butler and R Wood resigned and we thank them for their service.
-P Crane and E Dewsnap also joined the Board in the year.
+During the year M Soper resigned and we thank him for his service.
+K Griffiths also joined the Board in the year.
 The board maintains an active programme to recruit new Trustees and local governors.

 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
 The board of trustees formally met 4 times during the year.
 The Board is comfortable that the framework of Board, and sub committee meetings is enough to maintain robust oversight of the Trust.